-3.3.2 Emacs Lisp forms as formulas
+3.4.3 Emacs Lisp forms as formulas

-It is also possible to write a formula in Emacs lisp; this can be useful for string manipulation and control structures.
+It is also possible to write a formula in Emacs Lisp; this can be useful for string manipulation and control structures.
 If a formula starts with a single quote followed by an opening parenthesis, then it is evaluated as a lisp form.
 The evaluation should return either a string or a number.
-Just as with 'calc' formulas, you can provide a format specifier after a semicolon.
-A few examples:
+Just as with 'calc' formulas, you can specify modes and a printf format after a semicolon.
+A reference will be replaced with a string (in double quotes) containing the field.
+If you provide the 'N' mode switch, all referenced elements will be numbers.
+Ranges are inserted as space-separated fields, so you can embed them in list or vector syntax.
+A few examples, note how the 'N' mode is used when we do computations in lisp.